 Samarkand has been the climax of every Silk Road odyssey since the time of Alexander the Great and the dazzling monuments of this city in Uzbekistan still afford travellers a glimpse into a time that has become the stuff of legend and poetry.

-At the crossroads of the silk roads running between China, India, Persia and the west for thousands of years, Samarkand city is today a relatively off-the-beaten tourist track destination, particularly for independent travellers.
+At the crossroads of the silk roads running between China, India, Persia and the west for thousands of years, the city of Samarkand, Uzbekistan, is today a relatively off-the-beaten tourist track destination, particularly for independent travellers.
 Apart from distance I don’t know why – the excitement of standing where Alexander feasted, Genghis Khan destroyed and Tamberlaine rebuilt and reigned is palpable.
 If you are planning to spend time in Uzbekistan it is likely to be top of your list!

 Here’s a little poetic Samarkand inspiration from James Elroy Flecker: